Slip and Fall Lawyer Houston, TX

-This means that the injured plaintiff and the responsible party, through their insurance company, will agree upon a negotiated amount.
-This amount might be a little less than what they might’ve acquired in court, but many people take not going to court as a win in itself.
-On the flip side, the settlement may be more than what you would have won in court.
-There’s no way to know in many cases.
+This means that the injured plaintiff and the responsible party, through their insurance company, will likely agree upon a negotiated amount.
+The amount might be a little less than what they might’ve acquired in court, but many people take not going to court as a win in itself.
+Conversely, the settlement may be more than what you would have won in court.
+There’s no way to know, in many cases.

 Types Of Slip-and-Fall Cases We Handle

 We have a thorough understanding of Texas personal injury laws, and we know how insurance companies work to minimize your recovery.
-It is important to speak with a lawyer as soon as possible before evidence disappears and witness memories become fuzzy.
+It is important to speak with a Houston slip and fall injury lawyer as soon as possible, before evidence disappears and witness memories become fuzzy.

 - Wet floors at retail stores and restaurants

-- Slippery floors at vacation homes and time shares
+- Slippery floors at vacation homes and timeshares

 - Obstructive and falling objects at stores and restaurants